 Favorite quote from the author:

-You might never have heard the name of this book before (I didn’t until yesterday) and yet, it has sold six million (!) copies.
+You might never have heard of How To Stop Worrying And Start Living before (I didn’t until yesterday) and yet, it has sold six million (!) copies.
 However, once I tell you who the author is, this’ll make instant sense: Dale Carnegie.
 Born in 1888, Carnegie was one of the first published authors in self-improvement, having written over ten books on topics like behavior change, habits, interpersonal skills, public speaking and applying all of those in a business context.

 He believed that the best way to change others is to change oneself, a principle that underpinned most of the ideas in his evergreen bestseller How To Win Friends And Influence People, which has sold over 30 million copies to date.